-When it comes to laws that impact estate planning, there have certainly been some changes that are relevant to members of the LGBT community.
+When it comes to laws that impact estate planning, there have certainly been some changes that are relevant to members of the LGBTQ community.
 Legal wrangling has been going on for years, and a significant breakthrough occurred when the federal government recognized same-sex marriages after a Supreme Court ruling was handed down in 2013.

 The case of the United States vs. Windsor was initiated by a New York woman named Edith Windsor.
 She was married to her partner, Thea Spyer, in Canada in 2007.
 Spyer died in 2009, and she left Windsor a good bit of money.

 There is an unlimited marital estate tax deduction that allows you to transfer unlimited assets to your spouse free of the estate tax.
 However, at the time of Spyer’s death, the federal government did not recognize same-sex marriages.
 As a result, the IRS required Windsor to pay a $363,053 estate tax bill.

 Windsor filed a lawsuit, and a lower court found in her favor, but the case made it all the way to the Supreme Court.
 Ultimately, the court found the Defense of Marriage Act to be unconstitutional, and the rest is history.

 Indiana Same-Sex Marriages

 We practice law in the state of Indiana, and the laws in our state have recently changed with regard to same-sex marriages.
 After a court ruling, same-sex marriages were made legal on October 7th of 2014.

 Estate planning has always been especially important for same-sex couples in committed relationships, because they could not enjoy certain protections that are afforded to legally married couples.